Milwaukee M12 FUEL 1/4″ Hex Impact Driver vs Milwaukee M18 FUEL 1/4″ Hex Impact Driver: Head-to-Head Comparison

 Quick Verdict

-Choose the Milwaukee M18 FUEL 2953-20 if you prefer maximum torque and power for heavy-duty tasks.
+Choose the Milwaukee M18 FUEL 2953-20 if you need maximum torque for structural fastening, lag bolts, or heavy-duty applications, and value longer battery runtime for sustained all-day use.

 Spec-by-Spec Comparison